-Combine chocolate wafer crumbs, confectioners' sugar, Rice Krispies, oats, and salt in a large bowl.
+- Combine the chocolate wafer crumbs, confectioners’ sugar, Rice Krispies, oats, and salt in a large bowl.
 Set aside.

-Place the dark chocolate in a microwave-safe bowl.*** Heat in microwave at half-power in 30-second increments until chocolate melts when stirred.
+- Place the dark chocolate in a microwave-safe bowl.*** Heat in the microwave at half-power in 30-second increments until the chocolate melts when stirred.

-Pour melted chocolate over bars.
+- Pour the melted chocolate over bars.
 Spread evenly.
-Place pan in refrigerator.
+Place the pan in refrigerator.

 To make the topping:

-Place milk chocolate in a microwave-safe bowl.*** Heat in microwave at half-power in 30-second increments until chocolate melts when stirred.
+- Place the milk chocolate in a microwave-safe bowl.*** Heat in the microwave at half-power in 30-second increments until the chocolate melts when stirred.

-Place peanut butter in another microwave-safe bowl***.
-Heat in microwave at half-power for 20 to 30 seconds, or until peanut butter is thinner and can be stirred easily.
+- Place the peanut butter in another microwave-safe bowl***.
+Heat in the microwave at half-power for 20 to 30 seconds, or until the peanut butter is thinner and can be stirred easily.

-Place bars in an airtight container.
+- Place the bars in an airtight container.
 Store in the refrigerator for up to 2 weeks or in the freezer for up to 3 months.